Skip to main content

 Observables, such as IP addresses, URLs, file hashes, and resource UIDs, are critical indicators in cybersecurity investigations.
 Learn the basics here.

-Adding Observables to Cases Automatically
+Add Observables Automatically

-• Enter details such as the observable type (IP address, URL, file hash, etc.), value, and reputation score.
-Specify a sub type by adding the Observable sub type optional parameter.
+• Enter the observable type (IP address, URL, file hash, etc.), value, and reputation score.

 • Optionally, provide a description.